Aaron Heller

 Steve Barton

 Steve Barton began his fire service career in 1994 when he joined the call department in his hometown in New Hampshire.
-While earning his Associates Degree in Fire Science, he also completed a student live-in residency program.
+While earning his Associates Degree in Fire Science, he completed a student live-in residency program in the Lakes Region.
 After graduating from NH Community Technical College, Steve started his full-time career in 1998.
-In 1999 he was hired by the City of Manchester, NH Fire Dept where he is currently assigned to Truck 1 in the headquarters station downtown.
-Steve is a certified Level III fire instructor who has taught at local and regional fire academies.
-He is also an auto extrication instructor for a fire equipment company.
-Steve is a member of the New England FOOLS.
+In 1999 he was hired by the City of Manchester, NH Fire Dept where he is currently a Lieutenant assigned to Engine Company 5.
+Steve is a certified Level III fire instructor at the NH Fire Academy and has taught at many other local and regional fire academies.
+He was the Product Manager for a line of auto extrication tools for a New England based fire equipment company for several years.
+Steve is a proud member of the NE FOOLS where he enjoys training with like-minded students of the craft.

 Benjamin Dye